 What are your desired outcomes?

 In writing SOPs, consider the desired outcomes.
 They are the basis upon which you design the flow of information in the SOP.
-Communicate clearly the desired outcomes and tie them to the operating guidelines for optimal understanding.
+Communicate clearly the desired results and tie them to the operating guidelines for optimal understanding.

 What are the operating guidelines?